cilium/cilium/Documentation/concepts.rst

 identifier.
 The endpoint is assigned the identity which matches the endpoint's `security relevant labels`, i.e. all endpoints which share the same set of `security relevant labels` will share the same identity.
-This concept allows to scale policy enforcement to massive number of endpoints as many individual endpoints will typically share the same set of security `labels` as applications are scaled.
+This concept allows to scale policy enforcement to a massive number of endpoints as many individual endpoints will typically share the same set of security `labels` as applications are scaled.